-Are there requirements, assistance or services available to aid in qualifying renters?
+Are there requirements, assistance, or services available to qualify renters?

 Yes!
 Many local property management companies provide screening, qualification, and rental agreement templates that comply with federal, state, and local laws.
 The following are a few online services and organizations that may be helpful: